-The Early Years Quality Standards

-Framework sets an agreed

-framework to enable all Children

-to access the highest quality Early

-Years Provision throughout

-Guernsey and Alderney.
+The Early Years Quality Standards Framework for Childminder sets an agreed framework to enable all children to access the highest quality Early Years Provision throughout Guernsey and Alderney.

-to access the highest quality Early Years Provision throughout Guernsey and Alderney.
+quality Early Years Provision throughout Guernsey and Alderney.

-- The Early Years Quality Standards Framework has been developed through consultation within the preschools and day nurseries, wider professionals working with children under five across Health and Social Care, Education Sports and Culture, College of Further Education and the Guernsey Preschool Learning Association. - The Early Years Quality Standards Framework will be reviewed annually.
+- The Early Years Quality Standards Framework for Childminders has been developed through consultation with childminders and wider professionals working with children under five across the States of Guernsey and our partner services. - The Early Years Quality Standards Framework for Childminders will be reviewed regularly.